UP UP & AWAY IN MY BEAUTIFUL MY BEAUTIFUL EVOQUE !

 Can it really be 8 years since Range Rover launched the Evoque ?
 Back in 2011, spending billions of pounds on an all-new small Range Rover was a massive gamble by Land Rover, but oh how it paid off, with over 800,000 Evoque’s being sold in 116 countries.
 But, with success comes copy cats, with a plethora of Evoque wannabes including the Audi Q3, Jaguar E-Pace, BMW X2 & Volvo XC40 all attempting to replicate the Evoque’s success.
 None has quite succeeded, but all have moved the sector forward, so Land Rover have invested an awful lot of time & money in building a new Evoque, adding fresh styling, better on-board tech, higher quality finishes & most importantly a range of more fuel efficient mild-hybrid engines to it’s baby, with the added flexibility down the line for the new platform to take an Evoque EV.

-Whilst the Premier League of Motoring publications took a trip to Greece to try out the new Evoque, the more humble amongst us, including the Northern Group of Motoring Writers, which Company Car & Van belongs to, had a far more interesting experience, visiting the Halewood plant on Merseyside, where along with the Land Rover Discovery, the Evoque is built, following this up with a drive through North Wales & finally an off-road drive at the Land Rover Experience in Peckforton.
+Whilst the Premier League of Motoring publications took a trip to Greece to try out the new Evoque, the more humble amongst us, including the Northern Group of Motoring Writers, which Company Car & Van belongs to, had a far more interesting experience, visiting the Halewood plant on Merseyside, where along with the Land Rover Discovery, the Evoque is built.
+This was followed up with a drive through North Wales & finally an off-road drive at the Land Rover Experience in Peckforton.

 Residing in north Cheshire, I like to think that I am in the heartland of Range Rover country & it would be no surprise to readers that my immediate neighbour runs an Evoque.
 He told me that he had viewed the new model when his current car was in for service & that it looked exactly the same as the one he has.
 As I had just returned literally, from the new Evoque launch, I was able to put him right on a few things, including letting him know that pretty much everything, save for the door hinges on the new Evoque is actually brand new !